lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 ![Enter your server address](/assets/owncloudqs-userconnect-serveraddress.png)

-On the next page enter the new username and password you created in the previous section.
+On the next page enter the new username and password you created.

 ![Enter your username and password](/assets/owncloudqs-userconnect-userlogin.png)